directvt/vtm/readme.md

 #### Application Configuration

 The menu item of DirectVT type `type=DirectVT` can be additionally configured using `<config>` subelement.
-This is currently only supported by the built-in vtm terminal.
+This type is only supported by built-in terminal.

 The content of the `<config>` subelement is passed to the application upon startup.
 This config has the highest priority and is merged with the root of the configuration loaded by this application from a file.